seanox/aspect-js/README.md

 CR: Test: Extension for central catching of errors with activated Test-AP
 CR: Test Suite: Optimization of error output
 CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered
+CR: Composite Mount: Revision of the object/model binding
+CR: Composite Scan: Omission of the intermediate step between render and mount
+CR: Composite Mount Validation: Change to two-phase validation (HTML5 + model-based validation)
+CR: Composite Mount Validation: Has a direct effect on the synchronization, action, and default action of the browser - all require valid validation
+CR: Composite Mount Synchronization: Optimization
+CR: Composite Mount Action: The return value false can cancel the default action of the browser

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)